aperullo/dockerization/readme.md

 *Optional*: If you want to test the application.
 You can run `java -jar build/libs/gs-rest-service-0.1.0.jar` and then hit the endpoints as `curl "http://localhost:8080/hello"`.

 ### Step 1: Making a docker image
 Containers are like disposible virtual machines.
-Therefore you need an OS image to use that includes your application.
+Therefore you need an image to use that includes your application.

 We will need a **Dockerfile** which is basically a set of instructions for how to construct that image.
 Inside of `/initial`, create a new file and name it `Dockerfile`.